azizultex/gowishcart/FRONTEND-IMPLEMENTATION.md

-# WishCart Frontend Implementation - 7-Table Integration
+# wishcart Frontend Implementation - 7-Table Integration

 ## Overview
-This document details the complete frontend implementation for WishCart, fully integrated with the new 7-table database backend.
+This document details the complete frontend implementation for wishcart, fully integrated with the new 7-table database backend.
 The implementation includes React components, custom hooks, and styling for a modern, feature-rich wishlist experience.

 ## Implementation Date
 November 18, 2025